-As with the Kunstkammer, the collection owes much to the curiosity, interest and wealth of earlier Habsburg collectors, notably Rudolf II in the late 16th / early 17th century and Archduke Leopold Wilhelm in the mid-17th century.
+As with the Kunstkammer, the collection owes much to the curiosity, interest, and wealth of earlier Habsburg collectors, notably Rudolf II in the late 16th and early 17th centuries and Archduke Leopold Wilhelm in the mid-17th century.

-The Archduke in particular had a nose for timely purchases, exploiting the English civil war, for example, to acquire a few masterpieces.
+The Archduke in particular had a nose for timely purchases.
+He exploited the English civil war, for example, to pick up a few masterpieces.

-(While today’s European museums worry about visitor numbers and transport insurance, earlier collectors had more important things to trouble them.
+(While today’s European museums worry about visitor numbers and transport insurance, earlier collectors had other problems.
 Rudolf’s collection, for example suffered at the hands of rampaging Swedes in Prague at the end of the Thirty Years War.)

 Put your feet up (not literally)

-With the exception of two galleries, the paintings all hang in a single horizontal row at eye level.
-Which makes them easy to view, and the protective rails feature accessible, individual descriptions in both German and English (yay!).
+The paintings hang in tall galleries, but more or less at eye level.
+Which makes them easy to view, and the protective rails feature accessible, individual descriptions in both German and English.

 Myriads of masterpieces

-He “creates” all the anatomical features through the clever placement of themed objects.
-A pod of peas for the teeth in Summer’s face, an oil lamp for Fire’s lower jawbone…he was a surrealist centuries before that term even had meaning.
+Arcimboldo created all the anatomical features through the clever placement of themed objects.
+A pod of peas for the teeth in Summer’s face, an oil lamp for Fire’s lower jawbone.

-- Bernado Bellotto’s paintings of Vienna from the 18th century by Bernado Bellotto (also known as Canaletto)
+- Paintings of Vienna from the 18th century by Bernado Bellotto (also known as Canaletto)

-Next to it is the small Modello, basically the preliminary painting used as a model for the big one.
-This Modello is entirely Rubens, the painting itself was finished with the help of other artists in his studio helped finish the main painting.
-The difference in quality and subtlety is apparent even to idiots like me.
+Next to the huge canvas sits the small Modello, basically the preliminary painting used as a model for the big one.
+This Modello is entirely Rubens; other artists in his studio helped finish the main painting.
+The difference in quality and subtlety is clear.

 Although the collection more or less ends with the 18th century, you’ll also find works by Klimt from around 1890.
 But not where you might think to find them.

 Gustav Klimt, Ernst Klimt and Franz Matsch painted the areas between and around the arches and columns on the north wall of the main staircase.
-Look for the Swarovski spotting scope opposite to get a closer view.
+If you’re lucky, a Swarovski spotting scope opposite helps you get a closer view.
 To see more of Klimt in Vienna, try this guide.